• Skip to primary navigation

 To make this Habanero Tamarind Glaze, start by finely mincing the habanero and garlic, then grating the ginger.
 In a small saucepan over medium heat, combine tamarind paste, honey, brown sugar, adobo seasoning, soy sauce, apple cider vinegar, ginger, garlic, and habanero, stirring well.

 Bring the mixture to a gentle simmer, letting it cook for 3–5 minutes until the sugar dissolves and the flavors meld.
 If the glaze is too thick, add water or chicken broth gradually until it reaches your desired consistency.
-Once done, remove it from heat, let it cool slightly, and store it in an airtight container in the fridge for up to a week.
+Once done, remove it from the heat, let it cool slightly, and store it in an airtight container in the fridge for up to a week.

 Culinary Glossary